cnvogelg/plipbox/doc/src/firmware.md

         > avrdude -p m328p -P <your_serial_port> -b 57600 -c arduino -U flash:w:plipbox-0.1-57600-arduino-atmega328.hex

-This assumes that you have the plipbox firmware file called `plipbox-0.1-57600-arduino-atmega328.hex` in your current directory.
+This assumes that you have the plipbox firmware file called `plipbox-0.4-57600-arduino-atmega328.hex` in your current directory.
-In the release archive you can find it in the `firmware` directory.
+In the release archive you can find it in the `avr/firmware` directory.

 Furthermore, replace `<your_serial_port>` with the device name of your Ardiuno serial device found in section 1.1.